-Large accelerated filer

-Non-accelerated filer (Do not check if a smaller reporting company)
+Large accelerated filer Accelerated filer Non-accelerated filer х (Do not check if a smaller reporting company) Smaller reporting company

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+Yes $\ddot{}$ No \times

-As of December 31, 2015, there was no established public market for the registrant's common stock.
-The registrant had 10,750,799 shares of common stock, par value \$0.001 per share, issued and outstanding as of March 22, 2016.
+As of December 31, 2016, there was no established public market for the registrant's common stock.
+The registrant had 17,831,894 shares of common stock, par value \$0.001 per share, issued and outstanding as of March 29, 2017.

-Portions of the registrant's Proxy Statement for its 2016 Annual Meeting of Stockholders to be filed not later than 120 days after the end of the fiscal year covered by this annual report on Form 10-K are incorporated by reference into Part III of this annual report on Form 10-K.
+Portions of the registrant's Proxy Statement for its 2017 Annual Meeting of Stockholders to be filed not later than 120 days after the end of the fiscal year covered by this annual report on Form 10-K are incorporated by reference into Part III of this annual report on Form 10-K.